Rihanna 777 Documentary... 7Countries7Days7Shows: Release

 The documentary was announced on March 19, 2013.
 On April 4, the first official trailer for the documentary was released.
 The preview shows Rihanna boarding on a plane and also later preparing for a show along with the tagline, "One woman takes on the world".
 A second trailer was released on April 16, on Rihanna's official website.
 It features the captain of the jet talking, the singer and her crew preparing for the shows, and intercuted scenes on the jet of the journalists and fans.
 Rihanna 777 aired on May 6 on Fox Network in the United States.
-Apart of that, on April 23 Roc Nation announced that the film will be released in DVD format and will feature several performances of Rihanna's songs including "Diamonds" and "Stay".
+Apart from that, on April 23 Roc Nation announced that the film will be released in DVD format and will feature several performances of Rihanna's songs including "Diamonds" and "Stay".
 Rihanna 777 in DVD format was released on May 7 in Australia, Canada, Germany, Italy, Japan, Spain, Sweden and the United States, on May 10 in the Netherlands and Poland and on June 3 in France.